Survey: Wisconsin voters worried about nation's direction

 Tuesday's elections will determine control of Congress in the final two years of Trump's first term in office, and about two-thirds of Wisconsin voters said which party will hold control was very important as they considered their vote.
 About one-quarter of the voters said it was somewhat important.

-"These guys have sold their souls for whatever reason to be identified with this Trump part of the Republican Party," Bailey said.
+"These guys have sold their souls for whatever reason to be identified with this Trump part of the Republican Party," she said.

 Associated Press reporters Ivan Moreno in Milwaukee and Scott Bauer and Todd Richmond in Madison contributed to this story.